btahir/codeloom/README.md

 ![CodeLoom Icon](./loom.webp)

 CodeLoom is an AI-powered tool for analyzing and optimizing your codebase structure.
-It provides insights into your code organization and suggests improvements for critical files.
+Leveraging Google Gemini models, known for their long context capabilities, it provides deep insights into your code organization and offers targeted suggestions for improving critical files.

 ## Installation and Usage